 Introduction to Charlton, Massachusetts

 Charlton, Massachusetts, in Worcester county, is 12 miles SW of Worcester, Massachusetts and 49 miles W of Boston, Massachusetts.
 The town is conveniently located inside the Worcester metropolitan area.
-There are an estimated 11,263 people in Charlton.

 In 1735, Charlton was first settled and became a separate district in 1755.
 The town was named after Sir Francis Charlton.
 It was incorporated in 1775.
 In 2005, the town of Charlton celebrated its 250th anniversary.
 Though farming was the major occupation during the 1800s, a number of woolen mills were built during the twentieth century.